Need help with your booking call 01280 733 483

 Accommodation

-You will stay for 4 nights at the 5-star Hotel Phoenicia in Valletta.
+You will stay for four nights at the 5-star Phoenicia Malta.